tristanjohnson849/react-controlled-animations/typedocs/components.ControlledAnimated.md

 ▸ **default**<`A`, `T`\>(`props`): `ReactElement`<`any`, `any`\>

-An Animated component that is controlled by the currentAnimation prop The component may be changed to a different HTML tag delegate via the as prop May accept a ref to forward to the HTML tag delegate, though there is no need to pass an AnimatedRef (see
+An Animated component that is controlled by the currentAnimation prop The component may use a different HTML tag delegate via the `as` prop May accept a ref to forward to the HTML tag delegate.

-**`Link`**

-components.Animated)

-This component is useful for synchronizing animations with other animated elements
+Note: forwarding a ref returned from [useAnimatedRef](../wiki/hooks#useanimatedref) may result in undeterministic behavior

 #### Type parameters